The Best #FlipTheSwitch TikToks & How To Join The Trend

-Once a vortex of internet-speak and unhinged adolescent behavior, TikTok, for better or worse, has gone mainstream.
-But don't be sad, think of this transition as a sign that Gen Z's favorite social platform isn't going anywhere soon.
-Major celebrities followed their kids onto the app, which means a growing number of your favorite stars are jumping in on all the funny challenges.
+Once a vortex of internet-speak and unhinged adolescent behaviour, TikTok, for better or worse, has gone mainstream.
+But don't be sad, think of this transition as a sign that Gen Z's favourite social platform isn't going anywhere soon.
+Major celebrities followed their kids onto the app, which means a growing number of your favourite stars are jumping in on all the funny challenges.

 The #FliptheSwitchChallenge has been around for at least since November 2019, but Elizabeth Warren and Kate McKinnon breathed new life into it over the weekend while goofing around on the set of Saturday Night Live.
 The results have been certified "iconic."
 Critics are giving the number one film in America, "two thumbs up!"